lamhq/tech-notes/pages/backend/python/database/sqlalchemy/orm/insert.md

 - The objects are not connected to the session.
 - Fetching primary keys is not done by default.
 - No events will be triggered.
-- Great when you want to insert data into the table and you don’t need to perform additional work on that data.
+- Great when you want to insert data into the table and you don't need to perform additional work on that data.

 ## `flush()` vs. `commit()`